SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 You can also bind an arbitrary expression to a named value in a capture list.
-The expression is evaluated when the closure is formed, and the value is captured with the specified strength.
+The expression is evaluated when the closure is created, and the value is captured with the specified strength.
 For example: